-The team leader does not need to be the owner of the idea, concept, or technology but the owner(s) must authorize use and public disclosure of the technology/idea in the Innovation Challenge.
+The team leader does not need to be the owner of the idea, concept, or technology but the owner(s) must authorize the use and public disclosure of the technology/idea in the Innovation & Entrepreneurship Academy and the Innovation Challenge.

-Ventures (at least one team member) must be present for judging and awards or risk forfeiting prize.
+Startups (at least one team member) must be present for judging and awards or risk forfeiting the prize.

 Funding will be disbursed in accordance with University policies and may be subject to state and federal taxes.
 No other disbursement arrangements will be made.

-All team members must sign the "Prize Agreement Form" prior to competing.
+All team members must sign the "Prize Agreement Form" before competing.

-Winning teams should acknowledge support from the Innovation Challenge (just as funding agencies require acknowledgement).
+Winning teams should acknowledge support from the Innovation & Entrepreneurship Academy and/or Innovation Challenge (just as funding agencies require acknowledgment).

 Teams must claim their prize funding within 12 months, or it will be forfeited.

-The selection of the teams to compete and the decision of the winners are at the sole discretion of the judges and the Bertiaume Center leadership.
+The selection of the teams to compete and the decision of the winners are at the sole discretion of the judges and the Berthiaume Center leadership.